-CHSDA Mission
+Our Mission

-The Colorado Human Services Directors Association is dedicated to a human services’ system that promotes the strength, well-being, and self-sufficiency of individuals, families, and communities.
+The Colorado Human Services Directors Association brings together human services directors from each of Colorado’s counties to advance the well-being and self-sufficiency of individuals, families and communities.

 To accomplish this mission, the Association will: